CS-EVA-LAB/apptainer-tools/README.md

 5. Leave container
 6. Re-attach to the tmux session from the outside
 7. Use it just like any tmux session😇 (while the actual context is still inside the container)

+## Alternate example use case
+1. Build the image
+2. Start tmux using the `apptainer_tmux.sh` script
+3. Start to do things inside tmux right away or simply detach (tmux will still run)
+4. Use it just like any tmux session😇 (while the actual context is still inside the container)